 In feng shui, different types of Buddhas are used to assist the chi energy move throughout your home and garden space.
 You have many choices of Buddha styles and poses.
 However, before you go shopping, it helps to understand the meaning and symbolism of each statue in relationship to the area you desire to place it.

 - Never place directly on the ground or in a bathroom; both are considered disrespectful placements.

-- Don't place in your bedroom unless statue is kept in a cabinet with doors closed when not being used for meditation.
+- Don't place in your bedroom unless the statue is kept in a cabinet with doors closed when not being used for meditation.

-- Always place statue facing into your room unless placed at the entrance of the home where it should face those entering.
+- Always place the statue facing into your room unless placed at the entrance of the home where it should face those entering.

 - Garden Buddha statues should always face your home to bestow great abundance.

 Buy Buddha Statues for the Home and Garden

 - Feng Shui Imports: There are various styles and sizes of Buddha statues for use inside your home.
 Many of the statues are colorful, and you can even pick up a Buddha fountain for your garden.

 - Buddha Grove: Buddha statues for use in your home and garden.
 From miniature statues for shelf display to larger garden statues and even some artistic interpretations, you're sure to find the right Buddha at Buddha Grove.

 - The Buddha Gallery: If you prefer an antique statue, you can find statues from around the world here.
 The statues are grouped for sale by country, so if you have a preference, check this website out.

 Before you make your final Buddha statue selection, consider the different types of statues of Buddha to choose amongst.
 Each has a different meaning and placement within the home and garden.